Hoya skötselråd, porslinsblomma

 Hoya's natural range is in tropical Asia and the western Pacific region

 Hoyas are characterized by their deep green, waxy leaves and their star-shaped flowers that are often white, pink, purple or red.
 The flowers are not only decorative, they also spread a pleasant fragrance, especially in the evenings.
-With the right care, a Hoya can become a long-lived flowering houseplant that lasts for many years.
+With the right care, a Hoya can become a long-lived flowering houseplant that will last for many years.

-Brief botanical information about Hoya
+Brief botanical information about Porcelain Flower

 Hoya callistophylla